huggingface/blog/object-detection-leaderboard.md

 There might be cases in which we want to evaluate text-conditioned models such as [OWL-ViT](https://huggingface.co/google/owlvit-base-patch32), which can receive a text prompt and provide the location of the desired object.

 For such models, different prompts (e.g. "Find the dog" and "Where's the bulldog?") may result in the same results.
-However, we decide to follow the same the procedure described in each paper.
-For the OWL-ViT, for instance, we predict the objects by using the prompts "an image of a {}" where {} is replaced with the benchmarking dataset's classes.
+However, we decided to follow the procedure described in each paper.
+For the OWL-ViT, for instance, we predict the objects by using the prompt "an image of a {}" where {} is replaced with the benchmarking dataset's classes.

 ## Conclusions